neverfap-deluxe/nfd-api/ebook/bible/bible.md

-### Of course, chances are the reason why you're reading this article is because you personally struggle with sex is some way.
+### Of course, chances are the reason why you're reading this article is because you personally struggle with sex in some way.

 Maybe you can't get hard.
 Maybe you can't finish.
 Maybe you finish too soon.

 Maybe it's even a combination of the above.

 While porn can definitely play a huge part in affecting your ability to perform during sex, often the reasons why you're struggling are external to your porn addiction itself.

 For example, if you haven't had much sex at all, you're going to be terrible with it.
 Like, don't expect to finish the first few times, let alone get hard very easily.
 You're simply inexperienced.

 Sure, porn makes it worse.
 But porn isn't the only reason in this scenario.

 In a lot of cases it might be because you simply don't have a connection with the person you're having sex with.

 That's also super common as well.